 As a reaction to the growth of the power and influence of government, the courts, committees of inquiry13 and law reform agencies14 have devoted much attention to improving procedural processes to facilitate judicial scrutiny of official acts.15 But the most pervasive and uniform development has been what the former Chief Ombudsman of New Zealand, Sir Guy Powles, has described as the 'ombudsman explosion'.
-The ombudsman 'idea' has proved one of universal attractiveness.16 Whereas the legal procedures of common law jurisdictions follow the adversary mode, the ombudsman's procedure is inquisitorial.17 Whereas courts can be expensive, slow and frightening for ordinary citizens, the ombudsman is usually free, fast and approachable.
+The Commonwealth Law Bulletin bears testimony to the universal attractiveness of the ombudsman 'idea'.16 Whereas the legal procedures of most Commonwealth countries follow the adversary mode, the ombudsman's procedure is inquisitorial.17 Whereas courts can be expensive, slow and frightening for ordinary citizens, the ombudsman is usually free, fast and approachable.
 Whereas courts can impose their will by an order that will be obeyed, the Ombudsman's sanctions are persuasion, mediation, reconciliation and if this fails, a report to Parliament and an appeal to public opinion.

-The development of open government legislation in many jurisdictions18 and the development of a coherent administrative law reflect the reaction of the legal order to the rapid growth of the public sector everywhere.
-Thirty years after Lord Hewart, the Lord Chief Justice of England, wrote 'The New Despotism' lawmakers and law reformers are putting forward effective, practical and accessible machinery to assert and uphold the rights of the individual against the unthinking administrator.
+The development of open government legislation in jurisdictions of the Commonwealth of Nations18 and the development of a coherent administrative law reflect the reaction of the legal order to the rapid growth of the public sector.
+Thirty years after Lord Hewart, the Lord Chief Justice of England, wrote 'The New Despotism' lawmakers and law reformers throughout the Commonwealth are putting forward effective, practical and accessible machinery to assert and uphold the rights of the individual against the unthinking administrator.
 This is a great challenge to our legal system and it is one in respect of which the common law's voice is often muted: